A Fire Service Guide to Preparing for a Line-of-Duty Death

 To measure the effectiveness of Taking Care of Our Own®, the Foundation sends participants a questionnaire six months after completion of the course.
 We ask participants what actions they have taken as a result of the course, to provide suggestions, and to share any procedures or plans developed as a result of the program.

-Senior fire officers, chaplains, and other personnel told us they have taken the following actions as a result of the training program:
+Fire officers, firefighters, chaplains, and other personnel told us they have taken the following actions as a result of the training program:

 - 81% updated employee emergency contact information